Investing in young people

 Life is good for a majority of children and young people growing up in Scotland today.

 However, for a significant minority life is deeply and profoundly challenging.
 Child poverty is increasing and a child born into poverty is much more likely to remain in poverty.
-Through Speak Out: 10,000 Voices for Change we heard that people were concerned about the children, families and young people who are currently being left behind, and on the need for educational models that better equip young people for the huge moral, ethical and spiritual choices that they are facing and will face in the future.
+Through Speak Out: 10,000 Voices for Change, we heard that people were concerned about the children, families, and young people who are currently being left behind.
+People are also aware of the need for educational models that better equip young people for the huge moral, ethical, and spiritual choices that they are facing and will face in the future.

 How can we invest in young people?

 - Deliberately encourage opportunities for inter-generational learning and experience

 - It is vital that children and young people are safe.
 However, consideration needs to be given as to how they are given opportunities to take risks within safe and supported environments.